Book publishing in Pakistan: Incentives for writers

 Those who do not reproduce work and are genuinely interested are hardly encouraged.

 How many good writers will actually venture into the field when the encouragement they get is only meager at best?
 The government, the NGOs and the intellectuals hardly ever take the initiative to encourage young and budding writers of the country.
 This results in most of the young authors getting their works published under foreign publishers.
 At least they get the recognition they warrant in foreign waters.
 Yet, there are a few committed souls who work tirelessly to make a place for themselves in the literature-deprived country.

 Decline in reading habits

 There has been a visible decline in reading habits in last few decades.
 This can be attributed to a number of factors like television, internet and other means of entertainment.
 However, major factor is the increasing high retail prices beyond the buying power of general public.

+According to a nationally representative survey conducted in 2009 by the Gilani Research Foundation in collaboration with Gallup Pakistan, approximately 27% of Pakistanis identify reading as a personal habit, while 73% report not reading books outside of academic syllabi.
+The study highlights that reading is more prevalent among men (31%) than women (23%).
+Among those who read, 56% reported reading at least once a week, while 18% read biweekly, and 22% read monthly.
+When asked about their preferred genres, 41% favored informative books, followed by religious texts (30%), novels, digests, or magazines (27%), and poetry (10%).
+The findings are considered notable in the context of Pakistan’s relatively low literacy rate, which was estimated at 55% in the 2007–08 Economic Survey.